Autodesk/GolaemForUSD/HYDRA.md

 by itself.
 The extent allows graphics applications to "frame" the prim, and it allows renderers to cull the prim if it is not visible.

-Note that you can parent a GolaemHydra prim to an xform, but Hydra ignores the transformations of the parent xform and of all its parents.

 Levels of Detail
 ----------------